Aj-Kazza/cse210-cycle/README.md

 # Cycle
 Cycle is a game where the players try to cut each other off using cycles that leave a trail behind them.
 Basically that one motorcycle chase scene from Tron, hence why I added more colors... couldn't find that one orange color the bad guys uses but this would do enough.
+THIS IS ALSO A TWO PLAYER LOCAL CO-OP GAME!!!
+PLAYER ONE moves with the WASD while PLAYER TWO moves with the IJKL.. and remember what Ghostbusters said, DO NOT CROSS THE STREAMS!!

 ## Getting Started
 ---